pboueke/ficha-espacial/README.md

 # ficha-espacial
 Projeto que visa realizar o cruzamento de dados eleitorais brasileiros com indicadores sociais a partir de dados abertos e geolocalizados

+### Modeling

+Simply put, the idea is to use a social indicator variation to infer a relative effectiveness rate for the elected political entities over the years for the many cities of Brazil.

+For the first iteration, we will be using the social and economic indicators produced by FRIJAN and the TRERJ election data, which have the needed year granularity for a proper yearly analysis.

+The basic modelling consists of creating yearly nodes for cities, containing the indicator value for that year.
+Those nodes are connected to the following year with an edge of wheight defined by the indicator variation.
+Political entitiy nodes (say, the elected officials and legislators) are also connected to the yearly city nodes, but by wheightless edges.
+All political nodes are connected to all cities for which they have been elected.

+By such model, we can iterate over the yearly variations for cities, for political entities and for the global state as a hole.
+Hopefully, this will also allow us to apply graph related analysis to the problem.

 ## Setup

 ### Node